Rockman-Blue/SANS-SEC504-CTF/11-Attribution/Attribution-Writeup.md

 ![Email Assessment-1](https://github.com/user-attachments/assets/1b41e1ac-ab10-4e3b-a6d2-c654be719d82)

 This displays all of the DNS records, disclosing the mail server - mail.issplaylist.com.
-In a web browser I go to that page and login with the credentials prosa@issplaylist.com/Sharks21.
-I am able to successfully login to prosa's email.
+In a web browser I go to that page and login with the credentials of the suspicious user discovered in the 10-dc1.issplaylist.com challenge category.
+I am able to successfully login to the user's email.

 ![Email Assessment-2](https://github.com/user-attachments/assets/fa271198-282d-48f9-a751-19eb35831db4)